Chelsea Leyland

-Chelsea Leyland is an English disc jockey, cannabis and epilepsy activist, and model.
-She currently lives in Brooklyn, New York, United States.
+Chelsea Leyland is an English disc jockey, cannabis and epilepsy activist and model.
+As of 2013, she lives in Brooklyn, New York, United States.

 Early life

 Leyland was born in London, England and attended Bedales Boarding School.
 She moved to New York City after graduating high school to pursue an acting career.
 She studied method acting at the Lee Strasberg Theatre and Film Institute prior to becoming a DJ and became interested in deejaying after recommending a DJ friend for various fashion events.

 Career

 Deejaying

 Leyland has earned the moniker “fashion's DJ” from her work in the fashion industry.
 She has been recognized for her eclectic DJ style, with her selections including hip-hop, rock, reggae, electro, house, metal and other genres including music from the 1950s and 60s.
 Leyland deejayed The 2018 DVF Awards. celebrating Philanthropists and Style Powerhouses, Pal Norte's 2018 Music Festival in Monterrey, Mexico, Chelsea is also a Beats 1 host with Apple Radio, and has spoken out about her activism in podcasts including Steve Hash and Ally Hilfiger's "Sit In" and Ovid Therapeutics' BoldMedicine.

 Leyland deejayed at the Stylecaster NYFW Celebration and for the opening of a new Burberry store at Bloomingdales in New York City, New York in 2011.
 She has also deejayed for Cole Haan in New York City, New York.
 She deejayed at Valentino's Fashion Night Out and his Benefit for the Lincoln Center Institute for the Arts.

 Leyland deejayed for Armani during Aramani's 2013 Travel Style showcase and Milan Fashion Week 2013.
 She also deejayed for designer Naeem Khan on three separate occasions.
 Other notable designers she deejayed for include Fendi, Missoni, Chanel, Vogue, Christian Louboutin, Prabal Gurung and Diane von Furstenberg.

 Leyland's deejay debut was at Valentino's 2010 Fashion Night Out Celebrity Poker Tournament.

 Leyland opened for Duran Duran at Paper magazine's 2011 Beautiful People event.
 She also opened for Diplo and Santigold during her work for fashion designer Cole Haan.
 She has worked with Nicki Minaj and deejayed alongside Harry Styles of One Direction during London Fashion Week in 2013.

 Leyland deejayed for Ben Watt's annual Shark Attack Sounds Fourth of July party in 2011 and 2013.
 She also deejayed for the 2011 Brazil Foundation Gala at the New York Public Library and for eBay and Jonathan Alder during the 2011 opening of The Inspiration Shop.

 Leyland has deejayed for artists including Damien Hirst's gallery opening at the Soho House in Berlin, Germany and for Kehinde Wiley's Art Basel show in Miami, Florida.
 She has also deejayed at the Whitney and Guggenheim museums and for curator Vito Schnabel.

 Leyland deejayed in Tel Aviv, Israel in 2013 for the opening of an exhibit at the Holon Design Museum.
-She also deejayed at the 2013 amfAR Gala in Sao Paulo, Brazil and in Marrakech, Morocco for social networking site ASmallWorld.
+She also deejayed at the 2013 amfAR Gala in São Paulo, Brazil, and in Marrakesh, Morocco, for social networking site ASmallWorld.
 She has deejayed in Milan, Italy and Berlin, Germany twice.